 You can also read: “How To Dress Like A Preppy?”

 As one of the earliest styles of rock and roll music hailing from the South of the United States, Rockabilly had a particular fashion style.
+It was an edgy and cool style to pull off, even today when we talk about clothing from the 50s, they really stand out from the crowd.

 Also, check “90s fashion for women”